curiouscarp/curiouscarp.github.io/_pages/about.md

 I am an undergraduate at Vanderbilt University studying economics and computer science with a minor in applied math.

-This website is designed to be a contemplative journal to share some of my latest thoughts.
-My current plan is to post biweekly starting September on topics I find fascinating including selections from macroeconomics, computer science, art, food, and fitness, among others.
+I designed this GitHub Pages site to be a contemplative journal to share some of my thoughts.
+My current plan is to post biweekly starting September on topics I find fascinating from a colorful range of domains including (but not limited to): macroeconomics, computer science to art, food, and fitness.
 Stay tuned :)